ovhlabs/knowledge-base/en/_posts/2015-02-14-how-to-run-bottle-uwsgi-nginx.markdown

 sudo pip install virtualenv
 ```

-Now with the virtual environment package is installed, we can create a virtual environment for our application:
+Now with the virtual environment package installed, we can create a virtual environment for our application:

 ```bash
 cd /usr/share/nginx/www/hello-runabove